Liberty Through Virtue

 Liberty through Virtue.

+Every age has its own outlook.
 It is especially good at seeing certain truths and specially liable to make certain mistakes.
 We all, therefore, need the books that will correct the characteristic mistake of our own period.
 And that means the old books.

 – C. S. Lewis